awslabs/mountpoint-s3-csi-driver/docs/configuration/driver-configuration.md

 The `node.s3Region` can be overridden on a per-volume basis using the `region` mount option in the PersistentVolume definition.
 However, the `node.s3EndpointUrl` **cannot** be overridden at the volume level for security reasons; it is a global setting for the driver instance.

-The S3 credentials specified via `awsAccessSecret` are also global by default but can be overridden on a per-volume basis if the `authenticationSource: secret` and `nodePublishSecretRef` are used in the `PersistentVolume.spec.csi` definition.
+The S3 credentials specified via `s3CredentialSecret` are also global by default but can be overridden on a per-volume basis if the `authenticationSource: secret` and `nodePublishSecretRef` are used in the `PersistentVolume.spec.csi` definition.